-constraint c2 { foreach ( A[ k ] ) (k < A.size - 1) => A[k + 1] > A[k]; } endclass
+constraint c2 { foreach (A[k]) (k < A.size - 1) => A[k + 1] > A[k]; } endclass

 The first constraint, c1, constraints the size of the array A to be between 1 and 10.
-The second constraint, c2, constrains each array value to be greater than the preceding one, i.e., an array sorted in ascending order.
+The second constraint, c2, constraints each array value to be greater than the preceding one, i.e., an array sorted in ascending order.

-Predicate expressions within a foreach behave as guards against the creation of constraints, and not as logical relations.
-For example, the implication in constraint c2 above prevents the creation of a constraint when k < A.size() - 1, which in this case prevents an out of bounds access in the constraint.
+Within a foreach, predicate expressions involving only constants, state variables, object handle comparisons, loop variables, or the size of the array being iterated behave as guards against the creation of constraints, and not as logical relations.
+For example, the implication in constraint c2 above involves only a loop variable and the size of the array being iterated, thus, it prevents the creation of a constraint when k < A.size() - 1, which in this case prevents an out of bounds access in the constraint.
+Guards are described in more detail in Section 12.4.11